lexara-prime-ai/RENDER_CDK/render_cdk/README.md

     // Read and parse a configuration file from a specified path. let config = Conf::read_configuration_file("./samples/sample.conf").unwrap();

-    // Use the configuration as needed...
+    // Process the configuration as needed...
 }
 ```